khaled39ab/Basic-Redux/README.md

 # This is a learning project of Redux.
-## Basic learning of redux is from youtube.
+## Basic & advance learning of redux is from youtube.